-Wilderland was born when Dan & Edith Hansen purchased a large block of disused farmland in the rural Coromandel.
+Wilderland was born when Dan and Edith Hansen purchased a large block of disused farmland in the rural Coromandel.

-Since it's creation Wilderland has been a place for people to come learn practical skills for living sustainably, intelligently & with integrity.
+Since its creation Wilderland has been a place for people to come learn practical skills for living sustainably, intelligently, and with integrity.